tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![sharpe_ratio_formula.png](Images/sharpe_ratio_formula.PNG)

-Open the unsolved Jupyter notebook and live code how to calculate and plot sharpe ratios.
+Open the unsolved Jupyter notebook and live code on how to calculate and plot sharpe ratios.
 Explain the following as part of the demo:

 * To calculate sharpe rations in this demo, we will use data from two files with stock data from diverse technology companies.

-* After loading the data, we calculate daily returns and concatenate the resulting DataFrames using a `join` operation to compare prices in the same dates.
+* After loading the data, we calculate daily returns and concatenate the resulting DataFrames using a `join` operation to compare prices on the same dates.

   ![sharpe_rations_concat](Images/sharpe_rations_concat.png)

-* Sharpe ratios are commonly used to indicate whether or not an investment is a good decision.
+* Sharpe ratios are commonly used to indicate whether or not an investment is the right decision.
 While standard deviation illustrates how far an investment has deviated from its average, Sharpe ratios use standard deviation to illustrate the relationship between standard deviation and risk-reward.

 * Sharpe ratios enable investors to judge whether or not an investment is a good decision.
 Sharpe ratios adjust for risk, making them a valuable indicator of asset performance.

   ![sharpe_ratios.png](Images/sharpe_ratios.png)

-* The return-to-risk ratio can be used to determine which stocks and/or portfolios have outperformed the others.
-The higher the sharpe ratio, the better the investment.
+* The return-to-risk ratio can be used to determine which stocks and/or portfolios have outperformed the others—the higher the sharpe ratio, the better the investment.

-* The `plot` function is used to visually compare Sharpe ratios.
+* The `plot` function is used to compare Sharpe ratios visually.

   ![sharpe_ratios_plot.png](Images/sharpe_ratios_plot.png)